 Common applications include hotel rooms (rest primary, work secondary), living rooms (gathering primary, reading secondary), and Airbnb studios (sleeping primary, dining/working secondary).

-Optimize Traffic Flow and Circulation
+Plan Traffic Flow and Circulation

 Start by identifying natural pathways between entry points and destinations like beds, bathrooms, and seating areas.
 Position anchor pieces (beds, sofas, desks) first, then build supporting furniture around them without blocking movement.
 Allow 32 inches minimum at pinch points like doorways.